abishekatp/nn_learn_andrej_karpathy/notes/binary_class.md

   - You need challenging, non-linearly separable data for binary classification.
   - Testing algorithms like SVMs or neural networks with non-linear decision boundaries.

+By understanding the output and characteristics of each function, you can select the one that best fits your testing or visualization needs.

 ---

-By understanding the output and characteristics of each function, you can select the one that best fits your testing or visualization needs.

 # Max-Margin Loss

 **Max-Margin Loss** is a concept often associated with machine learning models, particularly **Support Vector Machines (SVMs)**.
-It emphasizes separating data points by the widest possible margin(e.g finding separation hyperplance for the make_moons data), which leads to better generalization that means the model can perform will even when you give input that is not in the training set.
+It emphasizes separating data points by the widest possible margin(e.g finding separation hyperplane for the make_moons data), which leads to better generalization that means the model can perform well even when you give input that is not in the training set.
 Here's a detailed explanation:

----

 ### **What is Max-Margin?**
 - The **margin** is the distance between the decision boundary (hyperplane) and the nearest data points (called support vectors).
 - The goal of max-margin methods is to maximize this margin to ensure the model is robust to small variations in data.
-- This means if you draw a line between two set of points in the make_moons data set, then the margin between that line and the nearest data points to that line should be maximum.
+- This means if you draw a line between two set of points in the make_moons data set, then the margin between that line and the nearest data points(of that line) should be maximum.

----

 ### **Max-Margin Loss**
 Max-margin loss is a loss function used to achieve this objective.
 It penalizes points that violate the margin or are misclassified.